home-assistant/developers.home-assistant/website/blog/2019-07-19-building-all-the-things.md

 _How Home Assistant is using Azure Pipelines to automate all the things._

-Here at Home Assistant we love automation.
+Here at Home Assistant, we love automation!
 Not only in our homes, but also when doing development work.
 We do a release every three weeks and it includes code from over 80 different people.
-This all is managed by only two people working on this full-time (thanks [Nabu Casa](https://www.nabucasa.com)!).
+All is managed by only two people working on this full-time (thanks [Nabu Casa](https://www.nabucasa.com)!).

 We distribute Home Assistant as a Python package, and as part of our all-in-one system called Hass.io.
 Hass.io has its own operating system, a supervisor Docker container and the Home Assistant docker container.
 Besides that, Hass.io supports add-ons, of which we have a set of official add-ons that we also maintain.
 Everything we do for Hass.io, we have to do five times, once for each of our supported architectures: amd64, i386, armv6, armv7, aarch64.